-When a Lymohodema starts developing an intervention of a professional carer is essential.
+When Lymohodema starts developing, an intervention of a professional carer is essential.

-Here is a link where you can find a Manual Lymphatic Drainage therapist worldwide that can help you with that.
+Here is a link to a Manual Lymphatic Drainage therapist worldwide that can help you with that.

 Seeing a GP is also recommended.

-The consequence of letting go of Lymphodema are quite severe.
+The consequence of letting go of Lymphodema is quite severe.

-As the skin would keep swelling, soon or later it will stop receiving oxygen from the bloodstream.
+As the skin keeps swelling, it will stop receiving oxygen from the bloodstream sooner or later.

 As per result, the skin would start drying out, cracking, and possibly getting infected.